sassoftware/sas-container-recipes/README.md

 git clone https://github.com/sassoftware/sas-container-recipes.git
 ```

-# How To Quickly Build a Viya 3.4 Image
+# How To Quickly Build a SAS Viya 3.4 Image

 At the root level of this repository, there is a script called _build.sh_.
 Once you have cloned the _sassoftware/sas-container-recipes_ project, you can run